javalin/website/pages/docs/docs.md

 ```

 ### Static Files
-You can enabled static file serving by doing `config.addStaticFiles("/directory", location)`.
+You can enable static file serving by doing `config.addStaticFiles("/directory", location)`.
 Static resource handling is done **after** endpoint matching, meaning your own
 GET endpoints have higher priority.
 The process looks like this: